 1. Current leave and other employment-related policies to support parents a.
-Maternity Leave תורוהו הדיל תפוקת, Tekufat Leida VeHorut, literally 'Birth and Parenthood Period') (responsibility of the National Insurance Institute)
+Maternity Leave (תקופת לידה והורות, Tekufat Leida VeHorut, literally 'Birth and Parenthood Period') (responsibility of the National Insurance Institute)

-• 26 weeks: up to six weeks before the birth and the remainder following the birth.
-It is obligatory to take the first 14 weeks.
+• Twenty-six (26) weeks: up to six weeks before the birth and the remainder following the birth.
+It is obligatory to take the first fourteen weeks.

-- 100 per cent of earnings for the first 15 weeks, with a ceiling of five times the average salary (ILS47,715[€12,085]2 per month).
-The remaining 11 weeks are unpaid. - The benefit is paid by the National Insurance Institute, funded by contributions from employers, employees and the state.
+- One hundred per cent of earnings for the first 15 weeks, with a ceiling of five times the average salary (ISL1,463.83 [€347.61]2 per day).
+The remaining 11 weeks are unpaid. - The benefit is paid by the National Insurance Institute, funded by contributions from employers, empoyees and the state.
 Employers pay 3.45 per cent of earnings and employees 0.4 per cent up to 60 per cent of average earnings; above which payment is 6.75 per cent and seven per cent respectively up to a ceiling.